jrandj/aws-security-specialty/README.md

 1. Investigate an Amazon EC2 instance’s inability to access a given AWS resource.

     * If Lambda cannot perform an action (e.g., write to S3, log to CloudWatch), first check that the Lambda execution role has the correct permissions.
-If CloudWatch Events or some other event source cannot invoke a Lambda function, double check that the Function policy allows it.
+If EventBridge or some other event source cannot invoke a Lambda function, double check that the Function policy allows it.

     * Some services have their own resource-based policies which can also impact who or what can access them (e.g. S3 Bucket Policies, Key Policies).